Jenny Lucas

 I know how overwhelming it can feel to navigate life as a neurodivergent adult, especially when perfectionism, burnout, and self-doubt are constant companions.
 I’ve been there, and I’m here to tell you that it doesn’t have to stay that way.

-Through my coaching, I help women like you reconnect with your innate worth and find the freedom to live authentically.
+Through my coaching, I help you reconnect with your innate worth and find the freedom to live authentically.
 My approach is deeply informed by my own lived experience, my trauma-informed training, and my passion for creating safe, neuroaffirming spaces.

 Qualifications and Expertise